QuantEcon/lecture-python.myst/lectures/newton_method.md

 The result confirms the descent we saw in the graphs above: a very accurate result is reached with only 5 iterations.

-The multi-dimensional variant will be left as an [exercise](newton_ex1).

-By observing the formula of Newton's method, it is easy to see the possibility to implement Newton's method using Jacobian when we move up the ladder to higher dimensions.

-This naturally leads us to use Newton's method to solve multi-dimensional problems for which we will use the powerful auto-differentiation functionality in JAX to do intricate calculations.

 ## Multivariate Newton’s Method

-In this section, we will first introduce a two-good problem, present a visualization of the problem, and solve the equilibrium of the two-good market using both a root finder in `SciPy` and Newton's method.
+In this section, we introduce a two-good problem, present a visualization of the problem, and solve for the equilibrium of the two-good market using both a root finder in `SciPy` and Newton's method.

-We will then expand the idea to a larger market with 5000 goods and compare the performance of the two methods again to show a significant improvement in performance using Netwon's method.
+We then expand the idea to a larger market with 5000 goods and compare the performance of the two methods again to show a significant improvement in performance using Netwon's method.

 ### A Two Goods Market Equilibrium

 Before moving to higher dimensional settings, let's compute the market equilibrium of a two-good problem.

 We first consider a market for two related products, good 0 and good 1, with price vector $p = (p_0, p_1)$

 Supply of good $i$ at price $p$,